deltasagi/FovTweaks_gmod/README.md

 as long as the other mod doenst change the fov, it SHOULD be compatible.

 ## Features (as of right now)
-damage-based fov impact - sprinting fov
+damage-based fov impact - velocity-based fov

 ## Feedback
 the mod is still VERY early in dev, and is planned to have more features, so send some feedback if you find lua errors, pretty please ^_^